wkumari/draft-wkumari-dnsop-trust-management/README.md

    [ Ed note - informal summary: One of the big issues with rolling the root key is that it is unclear who all is using RFC5011, who all has successfully fetched and installed the new key, and, most importantly, who all will die when the old key is revoked.
-A secondary problem is that the response sizes suddenly increase, potentially blowing the MTU limit.
-This document describes a method that is basically CDS, but for the root key (or any other trust anchor).
-Unlike the CDS record though, this record lives at a special name - by querying for this name, the recursive exposes its list of TAs to the auth server (signalling upstream) .
-This allows the TA maintainer to predict how many, and who all will break.
-It also allows the pre-publication of a key before using it, and so avoids the need to double response sizes...]
+By having resolvers query for a special QNAME, comprised of the list of TAs that it knows about, we effectively signal "up stream" to the TA.
+By querying for this name, the recursive exposes its list of TAs to the auth server.
+This allows the TA maintainer to predict how many, and who all will break.]

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,